-Compensation in 2015
+Compensation in 2016

-We did not pay any compensation of any kind to our named executive officers during the year ended December 31, 2015.
+We did not pay any compensation of any kind to our named executive officers during the year ended December 31, 2016.
 We do not provide any of our executive officers with any cash compensation, pension benefits or nonqualified deferred compensation plans.
-We have reported the compensation that we reimburse to our Manager for our named executive officers in the table set forth below.
+We have reported the compensation that we reimburse to our Manager for our named executive officers in the Summary Compensation Table set forth below.

-For the fiscal year ended December 31, 2015, 47.6% of the management fee paid by the Company to the Manager, which was \$4.7 million, was allocated to the compensation of our named executive officers for their service to us.
-Of this compensation, 5.4% was fixed and 94.6% was variable or incentive pay.
+For the fiscal year ended December 31, 2016, 58.2% of the management fee paid by the Company to the Manager, which was \$5.7 million, was allocated to the compensation of our named executive officers for their service to us.
+Of this compensation, 4.3% was fixed and 95.7% was variable or incentive pay.

 Our Manager and its affiliates do not use a specific formula to calculate the variable or incentive pay portion of our named executive officers' compensation.
 Additionally, our Manager and its affiliates do not explicitly set future variable or incentive compensation on the basis of the compensation the named executive officers earned in prior years.
 Generally, in determining each executive's variable or incentive pay, our Manager and its affiliates will take into account factors such as the individual's position, his or her contribution to our Company, market practices, and the recommendations of our compensation committee.
-We did not, nor did our Manager or its affiliates, retain a compensation consultant in connection with the compensation of our named executive officers.
+We did not, nor did our Manager or its affiliates, retain a compensation consultant in connection with the compensation of our named executive officers in 2016.

-Grants of Plan Based Awards in 2015
+Grants of Plan Based Awards in 2016

-We did not grant any shares of restricted stock, options or other incentive compensation to our named executive officers during the year ended December 31, 2015.
+We did not grant any shares of restricted stock, options, restricted stock units or other incentive compensation to our named executive officers during the year ended December 31, 2016.